awsdocs/amazon-sqs-developer-guide/doc_source/sqs-getting-started.md

    The **View/Delete Messages in *QueueName*** dialog box is displayed\.
 **Note**
 The first time you take this action, an information screen is displayed\.
-To hide the screen, check the **Don't show this again** checkbox\.
+To hide the screen, choose **Don't show this again**\.

 1. Choose **Start Polling for messages\.**
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/images/sqs-tutorials-sending-message-to-queue-start-polling-for-messages.png)